rhjoerg/rhjoerg.github.io/knowledge/index.md

 Footnotes in markdown files must not have a space in front of the colon.

+## CI on GitHub (I no longer use this)

+To setup this CI, an additional [file](https://github.com/rhjoerg/rhj-java-dependencies/blob/master/.github/workflows/build.yml) is required.
+Editing this file can be done within the GitHub site as it supports auto-completion.

+This [action][github-action] may be helpful to fetch common components.

 [eclipse-runtime-configuration]: eclipse/how-to-set-maven-properties-in-eclipse-runtime-configuration.html
+[maven-lifecycle]: eclipse/maven-lifecycle.html
 [github-action]: https://github.com/actions/checkout#Checkout-multiple-repos-side-by-side
 [minima-repo]: https://github.com/jekyll/minima